vatsia/BicycleRentalCLI/README.md

 After installation the application should be ready to be used.

-## Building and running with DOcker
+## Building and running with Docker
 Source code includes small Dockerfile, which enables application to be ready to be containerized.

 Building image: